Categories: Blog

 • Introduce your retreat: focus on transformation, not just logistics

-• Early bird announcement: clear pricing, clear deadline
+• Early bird announcement: clear pricing, clear deadline, clear benefits

 • Final reminder: genuine urgency without manipulation